 By Laurel Patterson, Head of SDG Integration, UNDP

 So, how do we get there?
 What will it take to address the unprecedented challenges we’re experiencing today?
 From restaurant owners to health workers to UN colleagues – 2020 was the year in which we all had to recalibrate our values alongside our business plans to respond to new challenges.
-Here are three reflections from us in UNDP’s SDG Integration Team on what we learned – and where we’ll put our focus in the new year.
+Here are three reflections from us in UNDP’s SDG Integration Team on what we learned – and where we’ll put our focus in 2021.

 With support from UNDP Global Environmental Finance (GEF), more than 16,000 hectares of desert in Uzbekistan were restored to help farmers operate and get jobs despite arid conditions.
 Photo: UNDP Uzbekistan.